kyverno/website/content/en/Community/_index.md

 **Privileges of a Code Owner**

 - Listed as an organization member
-- Listed in `CODEOWNERS` in at least one (1) repository
+- Listed in [CODEOWNERS](https://github.com/kyverno/kyverno/blob/main/CODEOWNERS) in at least one (1) repository
 - Kyverno contributor badge issued
 - Have issues assigned to them
 - Have PRs assigned to them

 **On-boarding Criteria**

-- Voted in by a majority of current maintainers, raised in a PR by the proposed member to add themselves to `CODEOWNERS`, during a voting period lasting seven (7) days
+- Voted in by a majority of current maintainers, raised in a PR by the proposed member to add themselves to [CODEOWNERS](https://github.com/kyverno/kyverno/blob/main/CODEOWNERS), during a voting period lasting seven (7) days

 **Off-boarding Criteria**

 - Voted out by a majority of current maintainers via a GitHub issue during a voting period lasting seven (7) days.
 A vote may be called by any maintainer after the point at which the responsibilities have not been met.
-A positive vote will result in removal from `CODEOWNERS` and from organization membership.
+A positive vote will result in removal from [CODEOWNERS](https://github.com/kyverno/kyverno/blob/main/CODEOWNERS) and from organization membership.

 #### Maintainers